yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 A portal dependency cannot be installed, because incompatible version of a dependency exists in the parent package.
 This prevents portal representation for node_modules installs without a need to write files into portal's target directory, which is forbidden for security reasons.

+**Workarounds** If the ranges for conflicting dependencies overlap between portal target and portal parent, the workaround is to use `yarn dedupe foo` (where `foo` is the conflicting dependency name) to upgrade the conflicting dependencies to the highest available versions, if `yarn dedupe` is used without arguments, all the dependencies across the project will be upgraded to the highest versions within their ranges in `package.json`.
+Another alternative is to use `link:` protocol instead of `portal:` and install dependencies inside the target directory explicitely.

 ## YN0072 - `NM_PRESERVE_SYMLINKS_REQUIRED`

 A portal dependency with subdependencies is used in the project. `--preserve-symlinks` Node option must be used